-This is a March 2016 Blog Post on how we built at Thermal Mass Rocket Stove at Jordan Rubin’s ‘Heal the Planet Farm‘.
+This is an April 2016 Blog Post on how we built a Thermal Mass Rocket Stove at Jordan Rubin’s ‘Heal the Planet Farm‘.

 Designed by Bill Wilson (MWP) and Kevin Kepplinger (HTP Farm)